6 Cold Places That Are Literally Melting

 Find out how some of the world’s coldest destinations are changing.

-For most of the east coast of the United States, 2018 started with a ‘bomb cyclone’ that brought frigid temperatures and measurable amounts of snow and ice.
 As cold as the air may be in your city, some winter wonderlands around the world are actually melting.
 See how rising temperatures across the globe are affecting these six locations.

 BARROW, AK - JUNE 15: (CHINA OUT, SOUTH KOREA OUT) In this aerial image, lakes created by melting permafrost are seen on June 15, 2017 in Barrow, Alaska, United States.
 In April 2017, U.S. President Donald Trump signed an executive order to expand drilling in the Arctic Ocean just four months after his predecessor Barack Obama banned, as a part of 'America First Energy Plan' to reduce dependence on imported oil.
 In June Trump announced that the United States withdrew from the Paris agreement on climate change.
 (Photo by The Asahi Shimbun via Getty Images)